 B i o g r a p h y

 Douglas Fisk is active as a composer, pianist, and teacher.
-His music has been performed by conductor Darrell Ang; members of the New York New Music Ensemble; percussionists Gwendolyn Dease, Ayano Kataoka, and Ian David Rosenbaum; baritones Malcolm Merriweather and Vince B. Vincent; flutists Daniel Alexander, Gina Izzo, and Conor Nelson; violinist Ye-jin Han; bassist Eleonore Oppenheim; Sospiro Winds and Washington Square Winds.
+His music has been performed by conductor Darrell Ang; members of the New York New Music Ensemble; percussionists Gwendolyn Dease, Ayano Kataoka, and Ian David Rosenbaum; baritones Malcolm Merriweather and Vince B. Vincent; flutists Daniel Alexander, Gina Izzo, and Conor Nelson; violinists Ye-jin Han and Calvin Wiersma; bassist Eleonore Oppenheim; Sospiro Winds, Washington Square Winds, and Immer Neu.
 He studied composition with Paul Barsom, Bruce Trinkley, Ezra Laderman, and Martin Bresnick.
 He received his MM and MMA degrees from the Yale School of Music.

 He was an Associate Artist at the Atlantic Center for the Arts in 2020, where we worked with Jennifer Higdon.
 He has attended the Oregon Bach Festival Composers Symposium, the June in Buffalo festival, the European American Musical Alliance program in Paris, France, where he studied with Claude Baker, and been in residence at the Millay Colony for the Arts.
 He’s presented his music in master classes with Narcis Bonet, David Felder, Joel Hoffman, Bernard Rands, Augusta Reed Thomas, and Charles Wuorinen.